-Second, take advantage of the opportunity to turn in work up to one week late, with a small penalty.
+Second, take advantage of the opportunity to turn in work up to one week late.

 Experiment with Canvas's "What If" grades, and you will see that all students can turn in some assignments late and still earn a good final grade.

-It is unnecessary to ask for an extension on any assignment because all students have a one-week extension on every assignment.
+It is unnecessary to ask for an extension on any assignment because all students have a oneweek extension on every assignment.

 Third, take advantage of the opportunity to miss an assignment if needed.
-Again, experiment with Canvas's "What If" grades, and you'll see that all students can miss an assignments here or there and still earn a good final grade.
+When you experiment with Canvas's "What If" grades, you'll see that all students can miss an assignments here or there and still earn a good final grade.

-Flexibility is built into this course because we know how important it is for everyone to have a built-in flexibility accommodation.

-Take advantage of it.
+Flexibility is built into this course for all students because we know how important it is for everyone to have a built-in flexibility accommodation.
+Take advantage of it!